 Cannabis Brownies

-• A tried-and-true pot brownie recipe with over 1,200 rave reviews - perfect for beginners
+• A tried-and-true pot brownie recipe with over 1,400 rave reviews perfect for beginners!

 I worked hard to create the perfect cannabis brownie recipe for my Well With Cannabis Community, and now I’m excited to share it with you.

-If this is your first time making homemade edibles, have no fear!
+If this is your first time making homemade edibles, don’t worry.

-Whether you want to make this weed brownie recipe to relieve pain or just sit back and finally relax, I’m here to hold your hand and guide you through the process.
+Whether you want to make this weed brownie recipe to find relief or just sit back and finally relax, I’m here to hold your hand and guide you through the process.

 In this post, you will find step-by-step photos, tips and tricks, alternate infusion options, and FAQs so you can make perfect pot brownies the first time.
 Happy Baking!